alinex/node-spawn/README.md

 lead to a system crash.
 A Better Way is to set the `LOAD` setting to a high value of maybe 5 (will limit the system load at about 20 per cpu).

+### Retry on failure

+If a command got an error it may be called again.
+How often is specified in it's configuration `retry` or from the default `retry` setting in the class.
+The next run will start at the quadrature time in seconds (1, 4, 9, 16, 25, ... seconds).

+After the defined number of retries the spawn will return with an error.

+If the problem is the process limit it will automatically rerun after 1 second without counting that.

 Load handling
 -------------------------------------------------